 Finish up your walk and take the 10-minute spin out to Shell’s.
 Fish and chips by the sea at Shell’s Café is a little slice of magic.

 If you’re here on a fine day, grab a coffee to go and sip it while you sit on the wall opposite the cafe.
-You’ll have fine views of Benbulben off in the distance.
+There’s so other great restaurants in Strandhill if this doesn’t tickle your fancy.

 3. The Gleniff Horseshoe Drive (arrive for 15:30)

 The third stop of the day is a 35-minute drive from Shell’s.
 Whack ‘Gleniff Horseshoe Drive’ into Google Maps and head off on your merry way.

 This is a lovely little walk/cycle/drive that’ll take you through a part of Sligo that has graced many an Instagram feed.

 The Gleniff Horseshoe Drive is a roughly six-mile loop of single lane road enveloped by spectacular mountain views.

 Take your time on this drive.
 Get out of the car at will and bask in the beauty that inspired one of Ireland’s most celebrated poets (William Butler Yeats).

 4. A stroll at Mullaghmore Head then food (arrive around 17:00)